 So, these are my ways of deleting duplicate rows based on two columns.
 I have excluded the VBA part intentionally (to make it easy for all).

-If you know any other better technique to remove duplicate rows from two columns, please let me know in the comment box.
+If you know of any other better technique to remove duplicate rows from two columns, please let me know in the comment box.

 Happy excelling 🙂